Pneumonia Vaccination Service

 Around 220,000 people are diagnosed with pneumonia each year.* Our Pneumonia Vaccination Service can help offer protection

 What is pneumonia?

 There are currently two different pneumonia vaccinations available in the UK.
-The vaccination offered in the Boots Pneumonia Vaccination Service helps protect against some of the most common strains of the Streptococcus pneumoniae bacteria.
+Boots offers a Pneumonia Vaccination Service that provides long-lasting protection against 13 of the most common strains of Streptococcus pneumonia bacteria:

 There's also a vaccination available on the NHS.
 This also helps protect against common strains of Streptococcus pneumonia.
 It's a different type of vaccination to the one used in the Boots service.

 The Boots service doesn't replace the need for the free NHS vaccination and, if eligible, you might benefit from the additional protection offered by both.
 Ask your pharmacist for advice on this, if needed.

 You may be eligible for the free NHS vaccination if, for example, you are:

 - Aged under 65 with a long-term health condition such as diabetes***